 On May 15, 2012 a proposal for the establishment of a public-private sector driven research centre to be called “International Centre for Energy and Environmental Sustainability Research” was submitted to the Academic Planning office of the University of Uyo.
 The proposal after several scrutiny by the different units of the university received positive approval by the 82 nd Senate of the University of Uyo on November 28, 2012.

 Based on the senate approval, advisory and management committees were constituted by the then Vice Chancellor, Professor Comfort M. Ekpo.
-The major task for the management committee headed by Dr. Edu Inam was to find sponsors to provide seed funding to facilitate the commencement of the centre.
+The major task for the management committee headed by Prof. Edu Inam was to find sponsors to provide seed funding to facilitate the commencement of the centre.
 Gwangju Institute of Science and Technology, South Korea (an affiliated institution with the United Nations University) provided funding to start academic activities through a Memorandum of Understanding signed in May 6, 2013.
 Similarly, Mr. Udom U. Inoyo then the Executive Director Exxon Mobil provided personal funding to start the construction of the Phase 1 research building comprising of three laboratories.
 This endorsement moved the project from paper to physical structure.
 He signed a Memorandum of Understanding to officially commit to the project on November 5, 2015.
 The construction project has received financial support from others including Engr.
 Etido Inyang, Chairman Ibom Power Company, Dr. Okon Amasi, Dr. Uduak O. Luke and faculty members of the Faculty of Science, University of Uyo.

 Exploring partnerships with industry, development partners and similar centres of excellence around the world to enhance capacity and infrastructural development

 Our phase 1 research laboratory facility reached the roofing stage with funding from individual supporters led by Mr. Udom Inoyo